Legoless/Alpha/Example/Pods/JSONModel/README.md

 ## Magical Data Modelling Framework for JSON

-### Version 1.0.0
+### Version 1.0.2

-*New*: After 1.5 years of development JSONModel is now in version 1.0.0!

-*New*: In version 0.13.0 automatic NSCopying/NSCoding support.
+#####NB: Swift works in a different way under the hood than Objective-C. Therefore I can't find a way to re-create JSONModel in Swift.
+JSONModel in Objective-C works in Swift apps through CocoaPods or as an imported Objective-C library.

 ---
-If you like JSONModel and use it can you please:
+If you like JSONModel and use it, could you please:

-1) star this repo 2) send me some feedback.
+ * star this repo

+ * send me some feedback.
 Thanks!

 ---